Partial Feedback Online Learning: Randomized Learner

-\cite{onlinelearningsetvaluefeedback} let the adversary select $(x_t,\mathbf{S}_{1:t})$ and learner predicts $\pi_t\in\Pi(\Y)$ based on the game history including previous output measures $\Pi_{1:i-1} = (\pi_1,\cdots, \pi_{t-1})$, but not the predicted labels $\hat{\y}_{1:i-1} = \{ \hat{y}_1,\cdots, \hat{y}_{i-1}\}$ drawn on $\Pi_{1:i-1}$.
-We call the \cite{onlinelearningsetvaluefeedback}'s setting the \emph{oblivious} setting, and the one with knowing the predicted labels the \emph{public} setting.
+This formula implies the order of operations in this new model: At each round $t$, the adversary picks $x_t$; the learner outputs $\hat \pi_t$; the adversary reveals $y^{\rm vis}_t$; after which the realized prediction $\hat y_t$ is sampled from $\hat \pi_t$.
+At the final round, the adversary reveals the ground-truth function set, and calculate the total loss that the learner shall incur.
 An illustration of this setting is shown in Table~\ref{tab:settingpublic}.
-We show that, while these two settings are identical in terms of learnability in set-valued setting, the learnability is separable in our partial-feedback setting.
+We show that, while these two settings are identical in terms of learnability in the set-valued setting~\citep{onlinelearningsetvaluefeedback}, the learnability is separable in our partial-feedback setting.

 \begin{theorem}[Oblivious=Public for Set-valued Setting] Fix $\X$, $\Y$, $\S(\Y)$, and $\H$.
-The realizable online learnability with set-valued feedback and randomized algorithms of $\H$ is identical under oblivious and public settings. \end{theorem}
+The existence-realizable online learnability with set-valued feedback and randomized algorithms of $\H$ is identical under oblivious and public settings. \end{theorem}

-\begin{proofsketch} Condition on any prefix history up to time $t$.
-In the set-valued protocol, once the past $(x_i,S_i)$ are fixed, the feasible future moves of both players and the conditional expectation of future loss depend only on these $(x_i,S_i)$, not on the realized past samples $\hat y_{1:t}$.
-Hence allowing strategies to depend on $\hat y_{1:t}$ (public) does not change the minimax value, so $R^{\rm pub}(T,\H)=R^{\rm obl}(T,\H)$. \end{proofsketch}

 However, the above reasoning cannot be extended to the partial-feedback setting.
 The following statement shows a separation in learnability.